EvolvedHQ/cookiecutter-cpp-clion/README.md

 $ pip3 install cookiecutter
 ```

-After the project is created, you'll open it in CLion.
-All going well,
-you should have a project that you can compile, link and run from
-inside the IDE.

 There are some pre-requisites for CLion too.
 This assumes you have an
 up-to-date clang and libc++ install, and that you have configured the
 clang toolchain in `File | Settings | Build, Execution, Deployment |